tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 ~~~ abnf
 Proxy-DNS-Used = sf-list
 ~~~

+The intent of this header is to provide clients with enough information to implement Section 5 of {{SVCB}}.

 Proxy servers MUST NOT include the "Proxy-DNS-Used" response header field if the corresponding request did not include a "Proxy-DNS-Request" or if its "u"